 Chard often blends in and takes a backseat to more popular greens like kale and spinach.
 But there are many reasons why you should give this humble green a try.

 Instead, I’m highlighting one of my favorite vegetables that just doesn’t get the attention it deserves.
 I even made an easy Chard, Mushroom & Goat Cheese Frittata recipe and rounded up several other recipes for you to test it out.
 Today is all about chard!

 Chard is in season and tastes best during the warmer months.
 So unlike some of the other greens, it’s best right now.
 Look for it fresh at your supermarket or farmer’s market as Swiss chard, rainbow chard or red chard.

 Chard is chock full of vitamins A and K, calcium, magnesium and potassium making it a heart healthy choice.
 Because it is a tender green, chard is perfect raw – tossed into smoothies, salads and sauces.

 I rounded up a few chard recipes from some of my favorite RD food bloggers to give you plenty of ways to try it out.

-- It’s an easy add to a smoothie as EA Stewart, the Spicy RD, did in her super secret ingredient Pretty in Pink Veggie Smoothie.
+Add chard to a smoothie.
+It’s an easy add to a smoothie as EA Stewart, the Spicy RD, did in her super secret ingredient Pretty in Pink Veggie Smoothie.

 Don’t have all of these ingredients?
 Keep it super simple.
 Sauté the chard with a little lemon, garlic and olive oil for a simple side dish.

 Chances are you’ve eaten spinach, cabbage, kale and maybe even collard greens from time to time.But are you meeting the 1½ cups of leafy greens per week recommendation?
 That’s the minimum by the way.
 If you’re not meeting the mark (and even if you are!), give chard a chance.

 Bottom Line: This one is obvious.
 You gotta try it.
 Available in supermarkets year round and even pre washed these days, chard is an easy and nutritious add to your diet.